soheilsadeghi90/MIMC/README.md

 # MIMC: Modal Identification using Matrix Completion

-This repo contains a brief tutorial of the MIMC algorithm for bridge system identification using mobile sensing network
+This repo contains a brief tutorial of the MIMC algorithm for bridge system identification using mobile sensing network.

 To run the notebook, make sure that the dependencies are installed.
 The most important ones:
   - Tensorflow